MingyuTheAnalyst/Nashville-Housing-Data/README.md

 ### Project Overview

-This data cleaning project with the Nashville Hosuing data, we will hand the data formatting, transforming address column and removing the data we are not using.
+This data cleaning project with the Nashville Hosuing data, we handle the data formatting, transforming address column and removing the data we are not using.

 ### Data Sources